AstiaSun/Search-Engine/README.md

 Realize phrase search and search based on distance for each one.

+## 4. Suffix tree.
+Permutation index.
+3-gram index

+**_Task_**:

+Construct a suffix tree of vocabulary terms, a permutation index for the dictionary and a 3-gram index for the dictionary.
+Implement a support for queries with jokers.

+## 5. Index construction

+**_Task_**:

+Choose one of the methods for building an index:

+- BSBI
+- SPIMI
+- MapReduce
+- Dynamic construction

+Using the chosen method build a large collection index.

 ## 6. Compressed dictionary and compressed inverted index

 **_Task_**: